dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 In short: bitcoin can't be printed because it is automatically issued over time.
 The system can't be cheated because energy can't be copied.
 Proof-of-work can't be simulated, and the difficulty adjustment forbids the "farming" of blocks.
-Anyone can participate, instantiate, and validate.
+Anyone can participate in, instantiate, and validate everything.

 Bitcoin is a digital item in a digital environment, brought about and kept alive by physical processes.
 It is the combination of the physical